Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Builder's merchants LA

-Reverse bungee jumping HSE Apparatus falls within definition of 'fairground equipment'.
+HSE Reverse bungee jumping apparatus falls within definition of 'fairground equipment'.

 Cafes/restaurants LA

-Campus of university etc HSE The campus should be taken as meaning the grounds associated with buildings or other facilities, in which the main activity is education, occupiers or buildings within those grounds will therefore fall to HSE.
-Separately occupied premises within the campus where the main activity falls within Schedule 1 (eg bank, shop) may be considered for transfer to the LA under reg.5.
+Campus of university HSE The campus should be taken as meaning the grounds, buildings or other facilities, in which the main activity is education.
+All occupiers or buildings within those grounds will therefore fall to HSE.

 Canal operation HSE

-Car hire LA Main activity likely to be 'office activities'.
+Car/vehicle hire LA Main activity likely to be 'office activities'.
 See 'motor vehicle repair' for alternative scenarios.

 Cash and carry LA